 The Superintendent, Building Principal, Assistant Principal, or Dean of Students may suspend students guilty of gross disobedience or misconduct for a period not to exceed ten (10) school days for each incident of gross disobedience or misconduct.
-Upon the recommendation of the Superintendent, the Board of Education may expel students guilty of gross disobedience or misconduct.

 The Board of Education may expel students guilty of gross disobedience or misconduct in accordance with the procedures set forth in Board Policy 7:190, governing student behavior.
 Whenever there is evidence that mental illness may be the cause for suspension or expulsion, the Department of Mental Health shall be invited to send a representative to consult with the Board at a meeting held to consider such suspension or expulsion.